Ruth Chao (designer)

-Early life and education

-Chao was born in 1988 in Hong Kong.

-She earned a Bachelor's degree in Psychology from the University of Bristol.

 Career

 Chao started her career at British Vogue.
 She was trained by Robin Derrick and the now-Creative Director Jaime Perlman.
-When she returned to Hong Kong, she worked at Lane Crawford and I.T Apparels, where she designed for multiple brands and institutions.
-She has worked for Maison Margiela, Stella McCartney, and The Met Gala.
+When she returned to Hong Kong, she designed for Lane Crawford and the art director William Chang Suk Ping, where she designed for multiple brands and institutions.
+She has designed for Maison Margiela, Stella McCartney and The Met Gala.

 In 2014, Chao and her partner, Antonia Li, co-founded INDICUBE, a creative agency based in Hong Kong.
-As Creative Director, Chao focuses on brand identity, graphic / website design and development.
+As Creative Director, Chao focuses on brand identity, artistic drawings, graphic and digital design and development.

-Chao has won several international design awards.
+Later, Chao launched her creative studio Ruth Chao Studio, to design branding and creative experiences for clients in Hong Kong and London, including Mandarin Oriental, Christian Louboutin, La Prairie, and others.
+After more than a decade in design, Chao has accumulated more than fifty design awards worldwide, most notably the Graphis Award in New York, and 3 Red Dot Design Awards in Berlin.

+In 2023, Chao founded the fragrance house Ode Ona.
+Made in France, the fragrance collection is a tribute to different states of mind, accessible by intention.